 Dr Pourgol in cooperation with Osteopathy TV and the financial backing of National Academy of Osteopathy & the National University of Medical Sciences is in the process of producing a full length film documentary on manual osteopathy called “The Last Resort”.
 The documentary discusses why manual osteopathy is in such a high demand in Canada and why patients sometimes wait months to see a manual osteopath.
 The documentary will be provided free of charge to Netflix, the Documentary Channel, PBS and other networks, with the hope that it increases the public awareness to the wonderful beautiful profession of manual osteopathy.

-We have many chiropractors and chiropractic students as students.
-This is because manual osteopathy is very popular with patients.
+We have many chiropractors and chiropractic students as students such as Dr. George Sandu, DC, DOMP, president of the Canadian Manual Osteopathic Association.
+This is because manual osteopathy is very popular with chronic pain patients.
 In Canada there is a waiting list of over a year (in London, Ontario), 6 months (in Halifax) and so on.
 In 2012 Canadians chose manual osteopathy as their #1 choice for low back pain relief as compared to chiropractic, massage therapy, physiotherapy, acupuncture, and pain medication.

 By becoming a manual osteopaths chiropractors assure that they will have a full practice.
 Here is a testimonial from a chiropractor graduate of NAO click here.

-The other reason is that we graduate successful manual osteopaths.
-We train our students in all aspects of clinic management, including wealth creation, marketing, asset protection, tax planning & accounting.
-Click on the link below to read a testimonial from NAO graduate & registered massage therapist (RMT), Angele Boyle who doubled her income in less than a year following graduation: click here
+Please visit the testimonial page of NAO to read how massage therapists have benefited by studying manual osteopathy at NAO.
+Click on the link below to read one such testimonial from NAO graduate & registered massage therapist (RMT), Angele Boyle who doubled her income in less than a year following graduation: click here

 The WorkBC program of the Canadian Government in British Columbia may now cover your full tuition to study manual osteopathy at the York University Heights campus of National Academy of Osteopathy in Toronto if you are found eligible.
 Contact the WorkBC Employment Center nearest you for more information.